-The Company's business could be significantly adversely affected by the effects of any widespread global outbreak of contagious diseases.
-A significant outbreak of contagious diseases in the human population could result in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in an economic downtown that could affect demand for the Company's products and likely impact operating results.
-In particular, the outbreak of COVID-19 has had a negative impact on global financial conditions.
-To date there has been significant stock market volatility, significant volatility in foreign exchange markets, and restrictions on the conduct of business in many jurisdictions and the global movement of people.
-There remains ongoing uncertainty surrounding COVID-19 and the extent of the impacts that it may have on the ability of the Company to obtain financing or third parties' ability to meet their obligations with the Company, as well as due to uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, and the length of travel and quarantine restrictions imposed by governments of affected countries.
+The Company's business could be significantly adversely affected by certain external risks that could adversely affect the economies and financial markets of many countries, resulting in an economic downtown that could affect the Company's products and likely impact operating results.
+In particular, the outbreak of contagious diseases had a negative impact on global financial conditions.
+To date, there has been significant stock market volatility and significant volatility in foreign exchange markets.
+These factors may impact the Company's ability to obtain financing or third parties' ability to meet their obligations with the Company.